Opens 4 April

 OceanXperience logo

-Embark on a journey beneath the waves—where innovative technology and advanced research come to life in immersive environments designed to deepen understanding and inspire ocean conservation efforts.
+Embark on a journey beneath the waves—where innovative technology and advanced research come to life in immersive environments designed for families and curious minds, deepening understanding and inspiring ocean conservation.

 Location